bricardoe/ELK_Stack_NetworkDesign_Project/README.md

 ### Target Machines & Beats
 This ELK server is configured to monitor the following machines:

-List the IP addresses of the machines you are monitoring
 - Web-1 : 10.0.0.5
 - Web-2 : 10.0.0.6
 - Web-3 : 10.0.0.7